opendatacube/datacube-core/docs/architecture/high_level.rst

 conduct research using data managed by the ODC.

-Figure 2 illustrates popular tools used within the community that utilizes the ODC Core as its basis:
+:numref:`odc-ecosystem` illustrates popular tools used within the community that utilizes the ODC Core as its basis:

 * Command Line Tools: A tool used by programmers/developers to interface with the ODC.